renuupp/Automation-/README.md

         	// Invoking Type and SubType Dropdown menu Type = new Select(driver.findElement(By.id("acc")));
         	//Type = driver.findElement(By.xpath("//*[@id ='acc6']"));
-        	Type.selectByIndex(1); // 1 (3PL) is for selecting first field in Type drop down menu SubType = new Select(driver.findElement(By.id("00NZ0000001")));
+        	Type.selectByIndex(1); // 1 is for selecting the first field in the dropdown SubType = new Select(driver.findElement(By.id("00NZ0000001")));
         	//SubType = driver.findElement(By.xpath(".//*[@id='00NZ0000001RmPM']"));
         	SubType.selectByIndex(2);